-- 7.11.1 The Head of Learning Support will ensure that an appropriate IEP (known at PGS as a 'Pupil Profile') is in place where required. - 7.11.2 The Pupil Profile will be prepared in consultation with the parents and, if appropriate, the pupil and will include: - (a) the adjustments, interventions and support required to meet the outcomes identified for the pupil; these will always start with strategies for all of a pupil's teachers to implement within their own subject to aid learning.
-Any further adjustments, interventions and support will proceed from that; - (b) the expected impact on the pupil's progress, development or behaviour, as appropriate; - (c) strategies the pupil and home can use to support their progress and develop independence; - (d) targets for the term based on their learning profile and needs; - (e) clear dates for review, usually termly. - 7.11.3 In carrying out the review, members of the Learning Support department will consider: - (a) the effectiveness of the support and interventions and their impact on the pupil's progress;
+- 7.10.1 The Head of Learning Support will ensure that an appropriate IEP (known at PGS as a 'Pupil Passport') is in place where required. - 7.10.2 The Pupil Passport will be prepared in consultation with the parents and, if appropriate, the pupil and will include: - (a) the adjustments, interventions and support required to meet the outcomes identified for the pupil; these will always start with strategies for all of a pupil's teachers to implement within their own subject to aid learning.
+Any further adjustments, interventions and support will proceed from that; - (b) the expected impact on the pupil's progress, development or behaviour, as appropriate; - (c) strategies the pupil and home can use to support their progress and develop independence; - (d) clear dates for review, usually termly. - 7.10.3 In carrying out the review, members of the Learning Support department will consider:

-(b) the views of relevant teaching staff, the parents and the pupil; and any changes that are required to the support set out for the pupil.
+- (a) the effectiveness of the support and interventions and their impact on the pupil's progress; - (b) the views of relevant teaching staff, the parents and the pupil; and any changes that are required to the support set out for the pupil.

-7.12.
+7.11.
 Waves of Intervention

-- 7.12.1 Pupils that require additional targeted support will be added to the 'Waves of Intervention' tracker.
+- 7.11.1 Pupils that require additional targeted support will be assigned to a Wave.
 Most pupils will start at Wave 1 with high quality teaching strategies to be deployed by classroom teachers.
-A nominated learning support teacher with oversight will be listed and their progress closely monitored with their tutor / form teacher. - 7.12.2 If, with Wave 1 support, pupils are still struggling to make progress they will move to Wave 2 where small group interventions will be offered for a fixed period to address specific difficulties.
-High quality teaching strategies will remain in place. - 7.12.3 After evaluating progress, pupils may need additional Wave 3 support.
+A nominated learning support teacher with oversight will be listed and their progress closely monitored with their tutor / form teacher. - 7.11.2 If, with Wave 1 support, pupils are still struggling to make progress they will move to Wave 2 where small group interventions will be offered for a fixed period to address specific difficulties.
+High quality teaching strategies will remain in place. - 7.11.3 After evaluating progress, pupils may need additional Wave 3 support.
 These pupils will be offered one to one support, for a fixed period with a learning support specialist teacher.
 High quality teaching strategies will remain in place.
-Following Wave 3 support, if a pupil is still struggling, external assessment may be advised. - 7.12.4 Where a pupil has made satisfactory progress with the interventions offered, they will move back to Wave 1 with a review and update of high-quality teaching strategies.
+Following Wave 3 support, if a pupil is still struggling, external assessment may be advised.
+Some pupils, who are not able to make progress across a full curriculum may be offered the opportunity to reduce their curriculum in favour of learning support sessions.
+This decision is taken in collaboration with parents, AH PP, DH T&L, reviewing external reports and pupil tracking data.
+Learning support sessions will primarily consist of support across English and Mathematics. - 7.11.4 Where a pupil has made satisfactory progress with the interventions offered, they will move back to Wave 1 with a review and update of high-quality teaching strategies.